-Fibroadenomas usually present as firm, non-tender well-demarcated masses.
-The most common site is the upper-outer quadrant of the breast.
-The masses can become tender or show cyclic size changes that are related to the menstrual cycle.
+Fibroadenomas usually present as firm, non-tender, well-demarcated masses.
+The most common site is the upper outer quadrant of the breast.
+The masses can become tender or show cyclic size changes related to the menstrual cycle.
 Breast asymmetry is also a common presenting problem in adolescents.
-The typical mousy feel of the fibroadenomas, i.e. sliding between the fingers during palpation, is usually observed during the physical examination.
+The typical mousy feel of the fibroadenomas—i.e., sliding between the fingers during palpation—is usually observed during physical examination.
 The skin overlying the tumors is normal.

 Diagnostic Workup for Fibroadenomas

 The diagnosis of fibroadenomas in adolescents is simply and usually based on history and physical examination.
 If nipple discharge is present, cytology is indicated.

 Ultrasonography is the imaging modality of choice for confirmation of the diagnosis.
 Mammography is not recommended due to the presence of high-density breast tissue.

 Treatment of Fibroadenomas

 The potential for malignant transformation in adolescents who have fibroadenomas is very low.
 Therefore, treatment can be challenging.
 When fibroadenoma is diagnosed for the first time, a follow-up should be arranged to see if the mass disappears after the next menstrual period.
 If it does not disappear and is small and not painful, treatment can comprise mainly observation and follow-up.
 If the lesions are growing in size or are associated with tenderness, then surgical excision of the tumors is indicated.